Beneficiary Nomination

 The Bottom Line

-As morbid a subject it may be, organizing your affairs properly is one of the most considerate things that you can do for those that you leave behind.
+As morbid a subject as it may be, organizing your affairs properly is one of the most considerate things you can do for those you leave behind.